FUEN logo

 We provide simultaneous interpretation between four languages; English, German, Hungarian and Serbian.
 On agreement, participants can also intervene in Croatian, Bosnian or Montenegrin.

-Meals and excursion:
+Travel, accommodation, meals and excursion:

 REGISTRATION